akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240221000000/index.md

 **ABSTRACT**
 Based upon two overlapped, body-unfitted meshes, a type of unified-field monolithic fictitious domain-finite element method (UFMFD-FEM) is developed in this paper for moving interface problems of dynamic fluid-structure interactions (FSI) accompanying with high-contrast physical coefficients across the interface and contacting collisions between the structure and fluidic channel wall when the structure is immersed in the fluid.
-In particular, the proposed novel numerical method consists of a monolithic, stabilized mixed finite element method within the frame of fictitious domain/immersed boundary method (IBM) for generic fluid-structure-contact interaction (FSCI) problems in the Eulerian--updated Lagrangian description, while involving the no-slip type of interface conditions on the fluid-structure interface, and the repulsive contact force on the structural surface when the immersed structure contacts the fluidic channel wall.
+In particular, the proposed novel numerical method consists of a monolithic, stabilized mixed finite element method within the frame of fictitious domain/immersed boundary method (IBM) for generic fluid-structure-contact interaction (FSCI) problems in the Eulerian-updated Lagrangian description, while involving the no-slip type of interface conditions on the fluid-structure interface, and the repulsive contact force on the structural surface when the immersed structure contacts the fluidic channel wall.
 The developed UFMFD-FEM for FSI or FSCI problems can deal with the structural motion with large rotational and translational displacements and/or large deformation in an accurate and efficient fashion, which are first validated by two <b>benchmark</b> FSI problems and one FSCI model problem, then by experimental results of a realistic FSCI scenario -- the microfluidic deterministic lateral displacement (DLD) problem that is applied to isolate circulating tumor cells (CTCs) from blood cells in the blood fluid through a cascaded filter DLD microchip in practice, where a particulate fluid with the pillar obstacles effect in the fluidic channel, i.e., the effects of fluid-structure interaction and structure collision, play significant roles to sort particles (cells) of different sizes with tilted pillar arrays.

 {{</citation>}}